 This is interesting.
 Mahjong Japan style has a culture all its own, and appears to attract some really high rollers.
 Unfortunately, this writer spent years researching the ins and outs of pachinko, and as a result has really nothing to say about this game.
 Like pachinko, it's only a semi-legal form of gambling.
 Like pachinko, there are people who make a living at it.
 Apparently, you have to have some brains to play it well.

-Introduced from the US in the 1950s, there are now over 20 venues in Japan including Edogawa in Tokyo.
+Government-sponsored motorboat (hydroplane) gambling has been a fixture of Japan's gambling scene since 1952 when it was introduced from the United States.
+Instigated by the ultra-nationalist industrialist Ryoichi Sasakawa (1899-1995) who pulled strings at the official level, what since 1980 has been known as "Boat Race" was designed specifically for betting, with all proceeds being disbursed by the Sasakawa-founded Nippon Foundation for philanthropic causes.
+There are now over 20 venues in Japan including Edogawa in Tokyo.
 Parimutuel betting is legal at the course.
 Six speed boats race three laps around the 600m course and both male and female riders take part.
 Racers are assigned a boat at random on race day.
 Bets include predicting the winner, 2 out of the top 3 or the an exact combination of the top 3 finishers.

 The views expressed are solely those of the author.